na-na-hi/renget/archive/how2playba.md

 ## Leveling ur roster
 This is the bonsai part.
 **Level up whoever you're *using* at the moment**.
 It's easier to max out 3 students to 3777 (EX/basic/enhanced/sub skill) than 1 student to 5MMM (M = max lvl).
 It's best to keep small rosters, so keep things at a 1 team per colour scale.
 You use each team for **all content related to their colour**.
-For example, you use the same 4 characters in your red team for all the red PvE missions, the bounties, and the red raids (Kaiten and Hieronymus).
+For example, you use the same 4 characters in your red team for all the red PvE missions, the bounties, and the red raids (Kaiten, Hieronymus, and Greg).
 Once you have more resources you can branch out to a wider roster.

 **You only need 2 healers and tanks at the start**.
 Because you need to use at most 2 teams in the missions, limit urself to just 2.
-Because their attack types don't matter you only need to swap around the DPS
+Because their attack types don't matter you only need to swap around the DPS.

 A good start to every account is upgrading ur Serina to 2\*, she's your best friend early on.